Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Having the peace of mind that your mind won’t end up in pieces is a huge benefit.
 After all, helmet usage is all about preventing head injuries.
 Knowing that your helmet has been tested and upholds certain standards makes a higher price point worth it.

 The Multi-directional Impact Protection System (MIPS) is the latest in brain-protection technology.
 It’s available in high-end models, across brands, for serious athletes.
+Check out our post about whether or not MIPS helmets are worth it.

 The Consumer Product Safety Commission (CPSC) is in charge of regulating safety standards in the U.S., where many of these helmet-manufacturing companies are based.